jobrouter/typo3-data/Documentation/Developer/Index.rst

    SQL queries, because all JobData columns are stored in separate columns in the TYPO3 table.
 -  Joining data: You can join the table with other tables in your domain.
--  Easy usage: e.g. in TCA select boxes against the simple synchronisation.
+-  Easy usage: for example, in TCA select boxes against the simple synchronisation.
 -  More Work: You have to implement the logic yourself.

 But let's start: